 Medical Malpractice Laws in West Virginia

-Medical Malpractice is a complex, multi-faceted, and ever-changing field of legal practice.
-However, some background knowledge is good to have if you must bring a case against a healthcare professional while using a medical malpractice law firm in West Virginia.
+Medical malpractice is a complex, multi-faceted, and ever-changing field of law; however, some background knowledge is good to have if you must bring a case against a healthcare professional while using a law firm in Charleston.

 The following are a few quick facts about malpractice law:

 Damage award limits.
-West Virginia medical malpractice law places monetary limits on the damages you can collect if the doctor in question has medical malpractice insurance for one million dollars or more.
+Our state’s medical malpractice law places monetary limits on the damages you can collect if the doctor in question has malpractice insurance for one million dollars or more.
 Noneconomic damages, such as compensation for the pain and suffering due to your injuries, are limited to $250,000, while actions that involve traumatic injuries are limited to $500,000.
-We do our best to reach a malpractice settlement for you, but if the insurance company for the doctor or hospital is not reasonable, we use our combined 160 years experience to take your case to trial to get you the compensation you and your family deserve.
+We’ll do our best to reach a malpractice settlement for you, but if the insurance company for the doctor or hospital is not reasonable, we’ll use our combined 150 years of experience to take your case to trial to get you the compensation you and your family deserve.

 Requirements to File a Medical Malpractice Claim

 Medical malpractice claims are innately complex and often difficult to fight in court.
-This is because hospitals and medical facilities in West Virginia tend to be owned by powerful corporations backed by legal departments that are often comfortable finding any loophole possible to avoid letting a claim go through.
-To succeed with your claim, you’ll need a medical mistake attorney who’s familiar with complex cases, the loopholes corporations sometimes use, and local and statewide malpractice laws.
+This is because hospitals and medical facilities in Charleston tend to be owned by powerful corporations backed by legal departments that are often comfortable finding any loophole possible to avoid letting a claim go through.
+To succeed with your claim, you’ll need an attorney who’s familiar with complex cases, the loopholes corporations sometimes use, and local and statewide malpractice laws.

-In West Virginia, the following information will need to be proven before a medical malpractice claim can be successful:
+In Charleston, the following information will need to be proven before a medical malpractice claim can be successful: